-Category Name/Organization/E- Comment mail/Phone
+Category Name/Organization/E- mail/Phone Comment

-CDA/DHC Comments & Action Taken
+CDA/DHC Comments & Action on Taken

-Although the HCB Settings regulations for controlled residential settings require "entrance door safety mechanisms" there is no federal requirement for "entrance door safety mechanisms" for community-based non-residential settings.
-Also, there is no ADHC regulation requiring "entrance door safety mechanisms" for ADHC/CBAS facilities.
-It would be the responsibility of each CBAS center to have policies and procedures in place to assure the health, safety and security of its participants.
+Although the HCB Settings regulations for controlled residential settings require "entrance door mechanisms" there is no federal requirement for "entrance door safety mechanisms" for common- non-residential settings.
+Also, there is no ADHC regulation requiring "entrance door safety mechanisms for ADHC/CBAS facilities.
+It would be the responsibility of each CBAS center to have policies a procedures in place to assure the health, safety and security of its participants. ral requirement for "entrance door safety mechanisms" for community-based there is no ADHC regulation requiring "entrance door safety mechanisms" ould be the responsibility of each CBAS center to have policies and

 Proposed Revision

 None